MinuiLee/MinuiLee.github.io/_projects/(2) Chamomile Grove.md

 ### What I worked on:
 - Built crafting and ticket system
-- Implemented storage system and inventory
+- Implemented storage and inventory system
-- Developed a third person view 3D character
+- Developed a third person view 3D character controller